 Stock tracking or investment portfolio tracking brings you powerful insights about your investments, and ShareSight helps you automate most of the process through powerful integrations and buttery smooth user experience.

-Such insights can give us a powerful understanding about our investment strategy and refine them if necessary.
+Such insights can give us a powerful understanding of our investment strategy and refine them if necessary.

 Portfolio tracking and history

-I first explored tracking my investment portfolio a couple of years ago during national service, and InvestmentMoats had a free Google Sheets-based investment tracker that helps investors track their assets by transactions, realised and unrealised returns as well as the amount of cash dividend received.
+I first explored tracking my investment portfolio a couple of years ago during national service, and InvestmentMoats had a free Google Sheets-based investment tracker that helps investors track their assets by transactions, realized and unrealized returns as well as the amount of cash dividend received.

-The online-based spreadsheet was first introduced in 2011, and refined slowly over the years.
-I enjoyed the level of tracking, as I could visualise my dividends received per year and the P&L trend of my portfolio by month.
+The online-based spreadsheet was first introduced in 2011 and refined slowly over the years.
+I enjoyed the level of tracking, as I could visualize my dividends received per year and the P&L trend of my portfolio by month.
 These were insights that my Singaporean brokers did not offer and they were really useful for me.